escrin/escrin/ssss/deploy/aws/README.md

 To upgrade the infrastructure, pull the latest terraform modules and run `terraform apply` in the main directory (the `tf_state` will likely never need to change).

-To destroy the infrastructure, run the following commands
+To destroy the infrastructure, unset `prevent_destroy = true` then run

 ```sh
 terraform destroy